reTHINK-project/specs/dynamic-view/data-sync/reporters-data-object-resume.md

 Steps 5 - 11: if a data sync criteria is provided for the user identity currently associated to the Hyperty, the sync manager will look for previously associated data objects even if they were handled in a different Runtime device.
 First it checks if a databackup service is being used by the storage manager.
 If yes, it will query the storage manager for such data objects.
 Otherwise, it queries the Registry for such data objects URLs and, in case any objectURL is returned, they are retrieved from the storage manager.
 To be noted that the Runtime Registry also queries the Domain Registry with a [Read message per UserURL](https://github.com/reTHINK-project/specs/blob/master/messages/registration-messages.md#registry-data-object-search-per-user) or [per UserGUID](https://github.com/reTHINK-project/specs/blob/master/messages/registration-messages.md#registry-data-object-search-per-guid), depending on the criteria used.

-Steps 12 - 15: If there are Reporter stored data objects, a listener for the ObjectURL read address is added for each one.
-In addition the data schema is evaluated to check if any children objects may exist and if yes, the reporter sandbox listener is added for it.
+Steps 12 - 17: If there are Reporter stored data objects, a listener for the ObjectURL read address is added for each one and, for each subscriber its listener is added for the ObjectURL changes address.
+In addition the data schema is evaluated to check if any children objects may exist and if yes, the reporter sandbox listener is added for it as well as subscribers listener. *note: currently, according to the implementation, the [object changes URL and the children URL](https://github.com/reTHINK-project/dev-runtime-core/blob/master/src/syncher/Subscription.js#L31) is being added for each subscriber but in principle this is not needed.
+FFS*

-Steps 16 - 23: then the reporter data objects are returned to the syncher.
+Steps 18 - 25: then the reporter data objects are returned to the syncher.
 Each returned Reporter Object is instantiated and a listener for the ObjectURL read address is added as well as listeners for children URLs if they exist in the data schema.
 At the end, a ReportersResumeEvent is fired with the Data Objects instantiated objects and the object status is updated to "live" which is catch the Runtime Registry that localy updates the object status as well as remotely by sending an updated request message to the Domain Registry.

-Step 24: If there are no Reporter stored data objects a NOT FOUND message is returned .
+Step 26: If there are no Reporter stored data objects a NOT FOUND message is returned .